-Furthermore, the Company has concluded a Directors and Officers Liability Insurance contract as stipulated in Article 430-3, Paragraph 1 of the Companies Act of Japan with an insurance company.
-The insurance contract covers damages, such as compensation for damages, settlements, and litigation expenses, arising from acts and nonperformance of acts committed in relation to the execution of duties by the insured.
+In addition, TEL has concluded a Directors and Officers Liability Insurance contract as stipulated in Article 430-3, Paragraph 1 of the Companies Act of Japan with an insurance company.
+Corporate Directors, Audit & Supervisory Board Members, Corporate Officers and employees including Excecutive Officers of TEL and TEL subsidiaries are covered as the insured under the insurance contract, and the insurance contract covers damages, such as compensation for damages, settlements, and litigation expenses, arising from acts and nonperformance of acts committed in relation to the execution of duties by the insured.